chrisfcarroll/Azure-VM-Run/README.md

 ## 1. Using Azure's managed infrastructure for ML training

-- The script is based on the steps at https://docs.microsoft.com/en-us/azure/machine-learning/tutorial-train-deploy-model-cli
 - You can use the script to the very end, or just use parts of it.
-- The script defaults to computetarget size = NC6 which is the cheapset VM size with a GPU
+- The script defaults to `computetarget size = NC6` which is the cheapset VM size with a GPU

 #### Resources created